erikdesjardins/properpoly/README.md

 vs. both:

-Only uses the N lowest channels necessary, so you can record a monophonic track, or in limited polyphony, without reconfiguring anything.
-Just press fewer keys at once.
+Only uses the N lowest channels necessary, so you can record a monophonic track, or in limited polyphony, by pressing fewer keys at once.

 ## Flashing